About Me and My Writing Process

 Who I Was – The Early Years

-I was born in Temple, Texas, but my family moved to Anchorage, Alaska soon after.
-While there I got a little sister, a little brother, a dangerous snowball throwing arm, and a passion for reading and writing.
+I was born in Temple, Texas, to a Mexican-American mother and little-bit-of-everything father.
+Soon after, my family moved to Anchorage, Alaska where I got a little sister, a little brother, a dangerous snowball throwing arm, and a passion for reading and writing.
 The following poem is one of my first completed pieces:

 The Sun is hot.

 Should go to the Sun

 In the hot.